 - The Organizational Arts Grant Committee will review all applications and make award recommendations.

-- Arts Council and YCF will request funds from the Monongalia County Commission and the City of Morgantown based on the grant requests received.
+- Arts Council and YCF request funds from the Monongalia County Commission and the City of Morgantown based on the grant requests received.

 - Final grant awards will be approved by the Board of Directors of Arts Council and YCF.